jtbgroup/kodi-playlist-card/README.md

 1. Install the custom component [Kodi Media Sensors](https://github.com/jtbgroup/kodi-media-sensors).
 2. Install the card using HACS

-Manual installation is of course possible, but not explained here.
+Manual installation is of course possible, but not explained here as there are plenty of tutorials.

 ## Card options